Some Sass

 Conventional Commits

-nx reads conventional commits to determine what the new versions should be, and to generate changelogs.
+nx reads the commit messages to determine what the new version should be, and to generate changelogs.
 Which version is released depends on how you write the commit message.

 Commit messageRelease type